Obstetrics and Gynecology

 12. Special emphasis is placed on the development of certain skills.
 By the completion of the clerkship, the student should be able to competently perform a complete history relevant to the obstetric/gynecologic patient and a physical examination of the breast and pelvis.
 (These examinations must always be performed only when a “chaperone” is present.)

-1. Health maintenance and preventive care for women, including age-related issues in cancer screening, screening for other common adult-onset illnesses, nutrition, sexual health, vaccination and risk factor identification and modification.
+1. Evaluate health maintenance and preventive care strategies for women, including age-related cancer screening, screening for common adult-onset illnesses, nutrition, sexual health, vaccination, and risk factor identification and modification.

-2. Acute and chronic conditions common in women’s general and reproductive health, including their diagnosis and treatment.
+2. Discuss acute and chronic conditions in women's general and reproductive health including their diagnosis and treatment.

-3. Principles of physiology and pharmacology applicable to women from puberty through their reproductive life and menopause, especially pregnancy and age-related changes.
+3. Apply principles of physiology and pharmacology applicable to women from puberty through their reproductive life and menopause, especially pregnancy and age-related changes.

-1. Communication skills: Interacting effectively and sensitively with patients, families, and with health care teams in verbal and written presentations.
-Recognize the important role of patient education in prevention and treatment of disease.
+1. Communicate effectively and sensitively with patients, families, and healthcare teams in both verbal and written formats.

-5. Clinical Problem Solving: Using data from history, physical, labs and studies to define problems, develop a differential diagnosis, and identify associated risks.
+8. Synthesize history, physical exam findings, laboratory data, and imaging to define problems, develop a differential diagnosis, and assess associated risks.

 1. Demonstrate compassion, empathy and respect toward patients, including respect for the patient’s modesty, privacy, confidentiality and cultural beliefs.

-2. Demonstrate communication skills with patients that convey respect, integrity, flexibility, sensitivity and compassion.
+2. Communicate with patients in a way that conveys respect, integrity, flexibility, sensitivity and compassion.

 3. Demonstrate respect for patient attitudes, behaviors and lifestyle, paying particular attention to cultural, ethnic and socioeconomic influences and values.

-4. Function as an effective member of the health care team, demonstrating collegiality and respect for all members of the health care team.
+4. Demonstrate the ability to function as an effective member of the health care team, ensuring collegiality and respect for all members of the health care team.

-5. Demonstrate a positive attitude and regard for education by demonstrating intellectual curiosity, initiative, honesty, responsibility, dedication to being prepared, maturity in soliciting, accepting and acting on feedback, flexibility when differences of opinion arise and reliability.
+5. Demonstrate a positive attitude and regard for education through intellectual curiosity, initiative, honesty, responsibility, dedication to being prepared, maturity in soliciting, accepting and acting on feedback, flexibility when differences of opinion arise and reliability.

 WEB BASED EDUCATIONAL ASSIGNMENTS FOR INDEPENDENT LEARNING